Globski/AirBnB_clone_v2/README.md

 ## Objective

 The objective is to improve upon the initial version by implementing additional features and functionality.
+This involves creating a web framework using Flask which includes setting up routes, templates, static files, and integrating with SQLAlchemy for database management.

 ## Project Structure